HaifengSun7/meeting-system/phase2/Readme.txt

     - For your ease, we have created some users, events, rooms and messages for testing.
     - Please keep in mind that logging in is case sensitive.

-Here is a list of users, rooms, events and messages that are stored in our .csv files.
+Here is a list of users, rooms, events and messages that are stored in the database as default.
-You can always access those through src > resources folder.
+You can always access the database.db file through src > resources folder.
 We strongly suggest not to change any of the files externally.
 The program always saves the file when an user logs off.

 Users: